pshirole/pranavshirole.github.io/_posts/2020-02-06-Logistic Regression - Customer Churn.md

 tags: [regression, modeling]
 ---

 A telecommunications company is concerned about the number of customers leaving their landline business for cable competitors.
 They need to understand who is leaving.
-Imahine that you are an analyst at this company and you have to find out who is leaving and why.
+Imagine that you are an analyst at this company and you have to find out who is leaving and why.
 In this blog post, we will create a model for the telecommunications company using Logistic Regrssion to predict when its customers will leave for a competitor, so that they can take some action to retain the customers.

 While Linear Regression is suited for estimating continuous values, it is not the best tool for predicting the class of an observed data point.
 In order to estimate the class of a data point, we need som e sort of guidance on what would be the most probable class for that data point.
 For this, we use **Logistic Regression**.
 Logistic Regression is a variation of Linar Regression, useful when the observed dependent variable, y, is categorical.
 It produces a formula that predicts the probability of the class label as a function of the independent variables.
 Logistic Regression fits a special s-shaped curve by taking the linear regression and transforming the numeric estimate into a probability.